googleapis/gaxios/README.md

   // status code.
 Defaults to (>= 200 && < 300)
   validateStatus: (status: number) => true,

-  // Custom configuration for retrying of requests.
+  // Configuration for retrying of requests.
   retryConfig: {
     // The number of times to retry the request.
 Defaults to 3. retry?: number;